-Located in central England, Birmingham is officially known as the UK’s “Second City” and has been named “City of the Year 2022” by Estates Gazette – and for good reason.
+Located in central England, Birmingham is officially known as the UK’s “Second City” and for good reason.
 Birmingham is a young and vibrant city that is steeped in rich industrial history and holds a strong cultural significance that spans literature, food, music, art and so much more.
 It’s considered the birthplace of heavy metal music, inspiration for the world’s most popular fantasy author, JRR Tolkien, and home of the Peaky Blinders.

 This, paired with a lower living cost, a substantial increase in quality city centre apartments and an enhanced work-life balance, has seen skilled workers choosing the Midlands over London and the South East in recent years.
 In fact, Birmingham has been the top choice of location for people looking to move out of London numerous times and a new study revealed that 46% of final year University students intended on staying in Birmingham.

 Birmingham has a host of notable suburbs within close proximity to its core city centre to choose from, including the up-and-coming Digbeth – Birmingham’s creative corner voted “Coolest Place to Live” by the Sunday Times; the historic Jewellery Quarter, and the popular suburbs of Moseley and Harborne – both of which have been named the best area to live in Birmingham and the UK by The Sunday Times in recent years.

 In 2019, Birmingham was named among the 50 best cities in the world to live based on several factors including public transport, its cultural scene, the availability of housing and quality of schools.

 Voted one of the Best Cities to Live

 Birmingham has been voted amongst the best cities to live in the world, whilst its suburbs, Moseley and Harborne, often make the list of best areas to live in the UK.